thevoid12/infra/readme.md

  - The infra repo has a .woodpecker.yml for manual deployment.
  - New projects with .woodpecker.yml will be automatically detected by Woodpecker via GitHub integration.
  - No manual intervention needed for new projects.

+rule of thumb:
+Use one server block per hostname,